BlakeLatch/Euclideon/README.md

 My role was to focus on the Back End to create a system that can manage login states of users, register accounts, and manage sessions as well as assisting other team members with their tasks, making me work with the Full Stack of the project.

+**Note:** This has not been maintained and currently uses expired accounts/keys so the program won't function as it initially did.